 How do you maintain demi-permanent hair dye?

 When you use demi-permanent color, you’re already aware that it’s going to eventually wash out.
 You do want to make sure that your color isn’t washed out too early, though!
 When washing hair that has been treated with this type of dye, it is just as important to use color protective products as it is with permanent hair dye.
-And it’s even more important if you are going for a color that traditionally doesn’t last as long, like red hair dye.
+And it’s even more important if you are going for a color that traditionally doesn’t last as long, such as red hair dye.

 We love Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Conditioner.
 This combo works to keep your hair soft and shiny as it helps to keep color vibrant for as long as possible.